envolution/aurdex/README.md

 - View detailed metadata, dependencies, and reverse dependencies
 - Explore package git repositories and commit history
 - View package comments from aurweb
+- Create and use profiles for customized views

 > **Note**: aurdex is **not** an AUR helper.
 It does **not** install or build packages.
 > It’s designed for **viewing package information** and understanding dependency relationships.